Baalan Dance: Dance

 Balan can be sung and danced by people in rural areas whenever they are free from work, often spontaneously and at any time.
-However, it is especially performed during specific religious occasions such as Yakadashi, Chandi Purnima, Balachaturdashi, as well as during Satya Narayan Pooja, Saptaha Puran, and other religious festivals.
+However, it is especially performed on specific religious occasions such as Yakadashi, Chandi Purnima, Balachaturdashi, as well as during Satya Narayan Pooja, Saptaha Puran, and other religious festivals.

 The performances typically involve narrations from epic stories like the Ramayan, Mahabharat, Krishna Charitra, Bhagawat Geeta, and the Dasabatar.
 These stories, along with the roles and implements of the characters, are particularly practiced by Brahmin and Kshatriya communities.
 The dance and singing are done in rhythmic order, with participants joining in groups, creating a lively and joyful atmosphere.